uwcse510/web-cse510-wi16/_assignments/project.md

 ### Submission

-Due: Uploaded the night before class Tuesday, January 26, 2016 and Thursday, February 23, 2016.
+Due: Uploaded the night before class Thursday, January 28, 2016 and Thursday, February 25, 2016.

 `Canvas links to be added here`